Cyclokitty/100-days-of-code/log.md

 Busy completing the video tutorial for wk 1 of CS50 and the first two assignments.
 I'm glad I've already set up and played with Cloud 9.
 I like new setups but I only had a couple of hours today to study and code.
 CS50's C9 IDE set up was painless and I already know my way around the folder, work screens and terminal.
 I like cli.
 Cli is fun.

 I began the Mario assignment today and it is trickier than I thought.

+## Day 49: February 21, 2017

+Finished CS50's week 1 assignments and sent them in and they worked!
+Hoorah!

+Back to React. grumblegrumble I will love React.